Anti-Bribery for Sales · Module 2 of 2

 Drop the giving-side threshold during tenders and send a company-wide reminder.

-Lower the giving-side pre-approval threshold from AUD $250 to AUD $100 during active tenders, send the policy reminder to all BD staff, raise it at the next sales kick-off.
-Proportionate, not heavy-handed.
-No new system.
-No retrospective audit.
-The rules are clearer for the next bid.
+Lower the threshold from AUD $250 to AUD $100 during active tenders.
+Policy reminder to BD staff, raised at the next sales kick-off.
+Proportionate.
+No new system, no audit.
+Rules clearer for the next bid.

 Your choice